This page is designed to answer the following questions:

 - 7.4c Ensure their own personal views do not influence an individual’s own choices or decisions (Care Certificate, Standard 7: Privacy and dignity)

 - 7.6b Reflect on how their own personal views could restrict the individual’s ability to actively participate in their care (Care Certificate, Standard 7: Privacy and dignity)

 - 1.3 Describe how to ensure that own personal values, attitudes or beliefs do not obstruct the quality of work and working practice (Level 2 Diploma in Care, Personal development in care settings)

 - 5.3 Explain why a worker’s personal views should not influence an individual’s choices (Level 2 Diploma in Care, Implement person-centred approaches in care settings)

-Whilst in a health & social care setting, a support worker should remain professional at all times and not let personal attitudes or beliefs interfere with their responsibilities.
-In my job role, I respect the attitudes and beliefs of others and do not try to force my own opinions on the people that I work with.
-Instead, I try to keep a positive attitude to my work and not take anything that is said to me too personally.
+Whilst in a health & social care setting, a care worker should always remain professional and not let personal attitudes, belief systems, values or experiences interfere with their responsibilities.
+They should respect the attitudes and beliefs of others and not force their personal opinions on the people they work with.

 Care workers should also try to develop their self-awareness and contemplate how their own belief systems were formed.
 Did they emerge from school, friends or family?
 Perhaps upbringing or significant life events helped to forge them?
 Or perhaps they came from media influence?
 This can then be extended to consider how other people may have developed their belief systems due to having different experiences.
 Carrying out this exercise can help you to become more respectful, empathetic and non-judgmental when performing your role.